 EdTech companies need to be serious about ADA compliance, and fast.
-Over the last few years there has been exponential growth in the number of lawsuits filed against organizations.
-COVID-19 has added a new dimension as users are challenged with adapting to remote conditions.
-After a brief lull in 2020 cases that coincided with the onset of pandemic shutdowns, the pace has returned to 2018 and 2019 levels.
+The number of lawsuits filed against organizations has grown exponentially over the last few years, and COVID-19 has added a new dimension as users are challenged with adapting to remote conditions.

-This summer, UsableNet released their 2020 Midyear ADA Website and App Accessibility Lawsuit Report.
-Their data shows a lull in federal claims occurred in the early months of the pandemic, but by May, the pace was back up to 2018-2019 levels.
-EdTech product leaders need to be alert to accessibility issues as attention on the role of educational software and apps is at an all time high among teachers, students, parents and administrators who have been forced to react quickly to new realities in learning environments that seem to be shifting weekly.
+UsableNet recently released their 2022 Midyear ADA Website and App Accessibility Lawsuit Report.
+Their data shows a continual increase in the number of ADA-based digital lawsuits between 2019 and 2022, and predictions hint towards another year of rising cases.
+EdTech product leaders need to be alert to accessibility issues as attention on the role of educational software and apps is at an all-time high among teachers, students, parents and administrators who have been forced to react quickly to new realities in learning environments that seem to be shifting weekly.

 - How to become and remain compliant.
-A simple plan that EdTech product leaders can take to get on the path to ADA compliance.
+A simple plan you can follow to get on the path to ADA compliance.

 - The upsides of compliance.
-The benefits include reducing the risk of declining sales and lawsuits and gaining a new competitive edge.
+Experience the benefits of reducing the risk of declining sales and lawsuits while gaining a new competitive edge.

 - The most common reasons why product teams fail to fully address compliance issues.